krasnoukhov/lotus-dynamodb/README.md

 See [complete list](https://github.com/lotus/model#repositories) of Repository methods provided by ```Lotus::Model```.

-Following methods are not supported since it's impossible with DynamoDB:
+Following methods are not supported since it's incompatible with DynamoDB:

 * first
 * last